lee0c/lee0c.github.io/pages/pricing.md

 $15 - $30 - $50 - $80

-- shipping (no backing board or mat, standard envelope): $1.50
+- mounting on 8x8, 8x10, or 8x5 backing board: $5
-- shipping (no backing board or mat, rigid mailer): $3
+- matting: on request
-- shipping (backing board, rigid mailer): $5
+- shipping (standard envelope): $1.50
-- shipping (backing board, matted, rigid mailer): on request, varies
+- shipping (rigid mailer - required if mounted or matted): $3

 ### [stickers](tag/sticker)